rbms-bsc/DCRMR/_pages/Identifiers/Identifiers.md

   nav: "docs"
 ---

-## 9.01 Prescribed punctuation

-<a name="9.01.1">9.01.1</a> Prescribed punctuation for the Identifier elements are found in [0.3.12](/DCRMR/general-rules/Prescribed-punctuation/#0.3.12).

-## 9.02 Sources of information
+## 9.01 Sources of information

-<a name="9.02.1">9.02.1</a> Take information included in this area from any source.
+<a name="9.01.1">9.01.1</a> Take information included in this area from any source.
 Do not enclose any information in square brackets.

 ## Table of Contents
 {: .no_toc }